Winter is cold, long, and difficult especially when you have little ones. Being trapped inside a house can make anyone go a little crazy!

 What To Do: Go sledding!

-Ideas To Chew On: The best time to work on language or articulation will be when you are climbing up the hill to go sledding down.
+Ideas To Chew On: The best time to work on language or articulation will be when you are climbing up the hill.
 While climbing, you can discuss vocabulary such as steep or incline.
 You can give an example by pointing out the steepest part of the hill and what that means.

 What To Do: Start packing some snow and make a fort.
 There are lots of language opportunities available with this one!